-Currently JSS International School caters to 1,950 students (up around 200 places year on year, and 400 over two years) from a variety of backgrounds and nationalities, but predominantly Indian, with 161 teachers (up quite sharply from 85) on staff.
+Currently JSS International School caters to 1,800 students from a variety of backgrounds and nationalities, but predominantly Indian, with 171 teachers (up quite sharply from 85 two years ago).
 Students are said to be highly motivated to learn.

 Jump to our most recent visit of JSS International School campus here.

 Students are taught in 55 classes, giving an average, and quite respectable classroom size of approximately 25.
 The school follows an Indian Certificate of Secondary Education (ICSE) curriculum.
 English is taught as the primary language with from an early year level with secondary languages being taught in Arabic, Hindi and French with Sanskrit also being offered from Grade 6.

 The latest KHDA report ranks the school as Good for the fourth year in a row.
 Strengths of the school include the students' personal development and teaching and assessment practices.
 As the report notes, "Students’ personal development in all phases is outstanding...
 They have a strong commitment to living a healthy lifestyle.
 Key skills necessary to be innovative and creative are rapidly evolving."